gabrielrueda/agenda-app/README.md

 # agenda-app
 Project created for ICS-4U1.
-Agenda app for students to manage their assingnments and test dates.
+Agenda app for students to manage their assignments and test dates.